tiberlab/tibercad/manual/Sphinx/GettingStarted/Dsc.rst

        }
     }

-In the generation input flle must be specified:
+In the generation input file must be specified:

 *  ``regions`` : the regions where we want that there is generation (where the Dye is present);